zoff99/ToxAndroidRefImpl/doc/generic_mobile_wakeup_proposal_spec.md

 ## Sanity checks on Push URL

 * check that URL starts with "https://"
-* allow URL to be empty, to indicate "removal" or Push URL
+* allow URL to be empty, to indicate "removal" of Push URL
 * show a Dialog to qTox user with information what this is used for and clearly show the URL within the Dialog